5.0.1 This unit is called Food and Drink. We are going to learn about the following topics:

 - Food and Drink at Home

 - Future Simple and Future Continuous

-- Techniques of Connected Speech
+- Connected Speech

 Ex.
 5.0.1 Speaking and Listening Discuss the following questions with a partner or small group: